-This document includes three different materials:
+This document includes two different materials:

-- 1. The PACA manual

-- 2. Mini-PACA instructions

-- 3. Facilitation guidelines for implementing PACA exercises
+- 1. The PACA manual - 2.
+Facilitation guidelines for implementing PACA exercises

 The PACA manual contains tested theories, methods and tools that are applied during the PACA exercise, while the guidelines offer facilitation techniques for successful implementation of the PACA process and exercises.
 Both, the manual, and facilitation guidelines, were continuously modified throughout the nine PACA exercises to suit the Nepali context and can be further adapted to similar contexts and situations.
-Mini-PACA instructions was added after three pilots in Himali Rural Municipality in Sudurpaschim Province, Simkot Rural Municipality in Karnali Province and Hetauda Sub-Metropolitan City in Bagmati Province.